demis27/microservices-kickoff/README.md

 To test the frameworks I develop the following use case with them.

   ![Use case](/doc/images/usecase.svg)

+An API user call by HTTP endpoints of API service that redirect calls to the Person service and the Comicbook service.
+For example to get all comicbooks we use the endpoint `GET /api/v1/comicbooks` redirected to the Comicbook service endpoint `/comicbook/v1/comicbooks`.

 All workshops are based on this use case, and each steps of workshops are based on the same part of this use case.